influxdata/telegraf/plugins/httpjson/README.md

   method = "GET"
 ```

-The name is used as a prefix for the measurements.
+`name` is used as a prefix for the measurements.

-The `method` specifies HTTP method to use for requests.
+`method` specifies HTTP method to use for requests.

-You can specify which keys from server response should be considered as tags:
+You can also specify which keys from server response should be considered tags:

 ```
 [[httpjson.services]]